 - Comprehensive stretching information, including an illustrated list of stretches.

-- Sporting Injuries and Conditions - including information on Muscle Cramps, What is a 'stitch'? and a guide for Concussion.
+- Sporting Injuries and Conditions — including information on foot injuries, muscle cramps, What is a 'stitch'? and a guide for concussion.

-- Exercise in the extremes: Exercise in the heat - the effects on your body of exercising or working in hot and humid conditions, and the potential dangers to your health.
-Also Winter Weather Workouts Guide to exercising in the cold weather.
+- Exercise in the extremes: Exercise in the heat — the effects on your body of exercising or working in hot and humid conditions, and the potential dangers to your health.
+Also Winter Weather Workouts, a guide to exercising in the cold weather.